MetricSign

 What does this error mean?

-A Snowflake Task failed during scheduled or manual execution.
-Error 100132 is a task-level wrapper — the root cause is in the task's SQL body or stored procedure and appears in the task run history.
+A Snowflake Task failed during scheduled or manual execution — this is a task-level wrapper error, meaning the root cause lives inside the task's SQL body or stored procedure and must be investigated there.
+Check the task run history for the underlying error message.

 Common causes